turingschool/mod-0-project-fe/section1/reflection.md

 2. What are the data types you learned about in this section?
 In your own words, define each.
 ## Primitive data types:
-* string: consists of letters and other symbols, enclosed in ' ' or " ".
+* string: consists of letters, numbers, other symbols, enclosed in ' ' or " ".
+Is protected in that it won't be changed by any equations.
 * number: consists of numbers only, but can be positive, negative, or floating integers (0.00)
 * Booleans: consists only of true or false